“During menopause, it’s important to look after yourself.

 According to the Mayo Clinic:

 - “Don’t smoke.
-Smoking is linked to increased hot flashes.
-By not smoking, you might reduce hot flashes, as well as your risk of many serious health conditions, such as heart disease, stroke and cancer”.9
+Smoking is linked to more hot flashes.
+By not smoking, you might ease hot flashes.
+You also may lower your risk of serious health conditions, such as heart disease, stroke and cancer”.7

-Is there an association between stress and hot flushes?
+Is there an association between stress and anxiety and hot flushes?

 In Symptoms of Menopause: Hot Flushes & Night Sweats the JH elaborate on:

-“Many studies suggest that stress and anxiety can influence the frequency and intensity of hot flushes.
-Some foods or alcohol can also have an impact”.11
+“Many studies suggest that stress and anxiety can influence the frequency and intensity of hot flushes”.8

 Is there an association between relaxation, meditation, mindfulness, yoga and hot flushes?